phitsc/farrmru/Deploy/readme.txt

 Version history
 =====================
+0.5.0
+- Added support for mru items specified in .ini files
+- Added new alias mrul which gives a list of supported and installed applications
+- User defined result list option now only shows installed applications
+- Added / Changed the following applications:
+  - Added Dreamweaver CS3 (+dwcs3) *
+  - Added IcoFX 1.6 (+icofx)
+  - Changed +oo to +oo2 (in expectance of OpenOffice 3)

 0.4.0
 - Added icons to the simple menu (thanks hamradio!)
 - Added support for the following applications: